Cray-HPE/docs-csm/operations/validate_csm_health.md

     The points below will cover the data in the table above for Member, Role, State, and Lag in MB columns.

     For each Postgres cluster:
-      - Verify there are three cluster members (with the exception of sma-postgres-cluster where there should be only two cluster members).
+      1. Verify there are three cluster members (with the exception of sma-postgres-cluster where there should be only two cluster members).
       If the number of cluster members is not correct, refer to [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md#missing).

-      - Verify there is one cluster member with the Leader Role and log output indicates expected status.
-Such as:
+      2. Verify there is one cluster member with the Leader Role.
-         ```bash
-         i am the leader with the lock
-         ```
-         For example:
-         ```bash
-         --- Logs for services Leader Pod cray-sls-postgres-0 ---
-            ERROR: get_cluster
-            INFO: establishing a new patroni connection to the postgres cluster
-            INFO: initialized a new cluster
-            INFO: Lock owner: cray-sls-postgres-0; I am cray-sls-postgres-0
-            INFO: Lock owner: None; I am cray-sls-postgres-0
-            INFO: no action. i am the leader with the lock
-            INFO: No PostgreSQL configuration items changed, nothing to reload.
-            INFO: postmaster pid=87
-            INFO: running post_bootstrap
-            INFO: trying to bootstrap a new cluster
-         ```
-         Errors reported prior to the lock status can be ignored - for example:
-         - **ERROR: get_cluster**
-         - **ERROR: ObjectCache.run ProtocolError('Connection broken: IncompleteRead(0 bytes read)', IncompleteRead(0 bytes read))**
-         - **ERROR: failed to update leader lock**
-         - **ERROR: Exception when working with master via replication connection**

-         Errors reported after rebooting worker NCNs should be re-checked in 15 minutes by re-running the ncnPostgresHealthChecks script - for example errors that start with the following:
-         - **ERROR: Error communicating with DCS**

       If there is no Leader, refer to [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md#leader).

-      - Verify the State of each cluster member is 'running'.
+      3. Verify the State of each cluster member is 'running'.
       If any cluster members are found to be in a non 'running' state (such as 'start failed'), refer to [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md#diskfull).

-      - Verify there is no large or growing lag.
+      4. Verify there is no large or growing lag.
       If any cluster members are found to have lag or lag is 'unknown', refer to [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md#lag).

+      - **If all the above four checks indicate postgres clusters are healthy, the log output for the postgres pods can be ignored.** If possible health issues exist, re-check the health by re-running the ncnPostgresHealthChecks script in 15 minutes.
+If health issues persist, then review the log output and consult [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md).
+During NCN reboots, temporary errors related to re-election are common but should resolve upon the re-check.

 1. Check that all Kubernetes Postgres pods have a STATUS of Running.
     ```bash